* Irish Campaign for * Nuclear Disarmament

-Billy FitzPatrick, Chairperson of Irish C.N.D., calls on the government, and especially, the minister for Foreign Affairs, to work to have Sellafield closed and safely decommissioned, at a time when ships full of nuclear waste travel up the Irish Sea, putting all of our lives at risk.
-He also demanded that the Minister should use Ireland's position on the U.N.'s Security Council to campaign strongly for international peace.
+Fr.
+Fergal Brennan, S.J., Acting Chairperson of Irish C.N.D., calls on the government, and especially, the minister for Foreign Affairs, to work to have Sellafield closed and safely decommissioned, at a time when ships full of nuclear waste travel up the Irish Sea, putting all of our lives at risk.
+He also demanded that the Minister should use Ireland's international position, especially during the Presidency of the European Union, to campaign strongly for international peace.
 "The states with weapons of mass destruction are lining up for terrible conflict.
-At a time when American is threatening to attack Iraq and Pakistan and India are on the verge of war, there has never been a greater need for Ireland to reassert its traditional stance in international relations.
-The Habakushi (Japanese victims of nuclear radiation) who joined us for last year's ceremony, are a powerful reminder of the suffering even of those who 'survive' a nuclear attack."
+We know that at least 9 states have nuclear weapons, and 19 have chemical weapons and 13 have biological weapons.
+The Habakushi (Japanese victims of nuclear radiation) who joined us for our ceremony the year before last, are a powerful reminder of the suffering even of those who 'survive' a nuclear attack."

 Brid McGrath 01-4977043 / 087-2476424